-In this guide, we’ll learn how automated ticket routing can make your customer service team more efficient, explain how it works, and walk you through the different steps you need to follow to set up your own ticket routing process.
+In this guide, learn how automated ticket routing can make your customer service team more efficient, and how easy it is to set up your own ticket routing process.

+Ticket routing is the process of tagging incoming tickets and assigning them to team members best equipped to handle them.
 When a customer query arrives at the help desk, customer service reps need to read it, categorize it, and route it to the person or team in charge of handling it.
-This process is called ticket routing.

 For example, a customer service agent at a SaaS company might tag incoming tickets based on their topic (Bug Issues, Registration Issues, Payment Issues, etc), and then route them to the IT, accounts, or product team.

-Even though most companies use different help desk solutions to manage their daily workloads, tagging and routing tickets is still done manually in most cases.
-But manual ticket triaging is time-consuming, can lead to errors and unnecessary hold-ups, and it doesn’t scale.
+Even though most companies use different help desk solutions to manage high volumes of tickets, tagging and routing them is still a very manual process in most cases.

 Which brings us to automated ticket routing with machine learning.
 It’s a smart business solution that allows you to tag tickets in real-time, saving your customer service reps valuable working hours that they can use to focus on actually solving customer issues.

-For customer service reps, a help desk with zero tickets at the end of the day is pretty much unheard of, so they need to prioritize issues accordingly.
-While some SaaS companies prioritize support tickets from top tier customers, others may decide to focus their efforts on assisting new users, in order to increase product adoption.
+A help desk with zero tickets at the end of the day is pretty much unheard of, so customer agents need to prioritize issues accordingly.
+While some SaaS companies prioritize support tickets from top tier customers, others may decide to focus on assisting new users, in order to improve product adoption.

 AI-equipped tools can help you improve your customer service workflows, by automating routine tasks like ticket routing.
 Some of the greatest advantages of automated ticket routing are:

-- Improved satisfaction for customer service agents and customers.
+Improved satisfaction for customer service agents and customers.
 Automated ticket routing saves your agents valuable time that they can use to focus on issues that require a more personalized response, or that are time-sensitive.
-By automating routine and boring tasks, customer service reps can dedicate more time to actual human interactions, meaning they’ll be able to connect to customers on an emotional level.
-Positive emotions are vital to a good retail customer experience, as a loyal customer is more likely to recommend your business.
+By automating routine and boring tasks, customer service reps can dedicate more time to actual human interactions and connect to customers on an emotional level.

 Machine learning models can sort tickets by topic, language, sentiment, urgency, and more, and classify them into pre-established categories (tags) – in real-time and 24/7.